jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-security.md

 must additionally supply a Java Keystore file to encrypt the connection between the client and server using SSL, as discussed above.
-All you need to do is create a Java Keystore file and put it in your application classpath root.
-SBDG will [take care of the rest](../index.html#geode-security-ssl).
+All you need to do is create a Java Keystore file and put it in your application classpath root. [spring-boot-gemfire-name] will [take care of the rest](../index.html#geode-security-ssl).

 Of course, if you have secured your Java Keystore file with a password